doumoku/fvtt-wfrp4e-gmtoolkit/README.md

 ## Compatibility

 Version 7.x requires
-- Foundry VTT: v11.315 or higher
+- Foundry VTT: v11.315 or higher, up to (but not including) v12
 - WFRP4e: 7.1.5 or higher

 ## Installation Instructions